Nathleb/TidySpot/README.md

 implement useCases

--Synchronise profile (only playlist where i can write) -toggle a playlist for sorting
+-Synchronise profile (only playlist where i can write) strategy for syncing -toggle a playlist for sorting